Glasgow-College-UESTC/ip-lectures/2024_lecture_FM_4.md

 ![bg right:50% 100%](assets/blockdiagram.svg)

 ---

 # Narrowband FM Generation

-- The above is simple yet there are some artefacts
+- The above is simple, yet there are some artefacts
 - Some amplitude modulation remains in the system